 Subscribe to CUI & the Arts emails

-Professor Siekmann Honored With the KCACTF’s Gold Medallion Award.
+Professor Siekmann Honored with the KCACTF’s Gold Medallion Award.

 ‘Oh Yeah!’
-Alum Voices the Kool-Aid Man
+Alum Voices the Kool-Aid Man.

 Hannah worked as a lead scenic artist for Gothic Moon Productions.
 She currently works for Sets Unlimited and Pfinix Creative Group.
 Her projects have included work for Disneyland, She has returned to design costumes at Concordia for Hamlet, I Never Saw Another Butterfly, Pride and Prejudice and Still Life with Iris.
+Read story »

 Wesley moved to NYC to pursue acting and has appeared in In the Heights at Theatre Under the Stars in Houston TX, and a new play called Choir Boy by Tarrell Alvin McCranney at Briggs Opera House in Vermont.
 He has also done three international tours as a featured dancer/performer with Magic of the Dance in both Germany and Taiwan.
 Recently he was cast in a production of The Scottsboro Boys directed by the original Broadway director.
 Outside of performing in shows, Wesley is a proud member of the 68 Cent Crew Theatre Co (LA/NY).
 He works as the social media coordinator and house manager for St. Luke's Off Broadway Theatre.